aFunnyStrange/py_unidbg_server/README.md

 ## py_unidbg_server

 `py_unidbg_server` is a Python-based JVM microservice that uses **jpype1** to invoke Java methods from `.jar` files.
 It runs a **FastAPI** service via **Gunicorn + Uvicorn** for local calls.

 The architecture is designed as a **per-machine self-contained deployment**, intended to be configured and run on the same machine as the client.
 By default, it does **not rely on message queues (MQ)—clients** can directly call the service locally.

 In this way, the service can be combined with the machine’s original program as a **single complete project**, supporting **one-click packaging and easy deployment** without the extra configuration required by MQ-based solutions.

 **Advantages over the GitHub `unidbg-server` project:**

-1.Pure **Python** code – no need to dive into **Java Spring Boot**.
+1. Pure **Python** code – no need to dive into **Java Spring Boot**.
 You only need to build your unidbg project and expose the interfaces; the microservice can integrate directly.

-2.**Infinite scalability** per launch – once the core unidbg libraries are loaded, new project interfaces only need their own JARs.
+2. **Infinite scalability** per launch – once the core unidbg libraries are loaded, new project interfaces only need their own JARs.
 You do not need to restart the service.

 ## 📦 Installation
 #### From PyPI